 Are you planning a holiday in Tyrol?
 For a safe and relaxing holiday, you will find the most important answers for holiday planning and travel to Tyrol here.
 You will also find our special cancellation conditions and the Corona Dashboard with the latest figures on Covid-19.
 Please also note the current entry regulations of your home country for your return journey.

-As of 19.05, persons who have been tested, vaccinated or have recovered may enter Austria without quarantine.
+Currently, persons who have been tested, vaccinated or have recovered may enter Austria without quarantine.
 However, people entering from abroad are still required to register online in advance.
 Registration is possible HERE.

 General information on entry:

 Decisive for whether or under which conditions entry to Austria is possible is the measure whether your home town/country is currently classified by Austria as a risk area.
 Austria bases its entry rules on the Corona traffic light of the EU health agency ECDC.
 This determines, for example, whether I have to go into quarantine in the vacation country after entering.
 From countries that are colored green or orange on the ECDC map, entry is to be possible without any requirements from May 19.

 Your safety and health is of great concern to us.
 For this reason, you will find here all the latest information and rules of conduct for accommodation, gastronomy, ski areas, mobility and on-site testing.
 Read the most important measures at a glance below.

 The most important questions & answers about your stay on site